CollegeBoreal/INF1006-202-19A-01/Q.Query/Corrections/README.md

 ###  =[BEGIN]============== Exécution du script 300105201 ===============
 ```
 mysql: [Warning] Using a password on the command line interface can be insecure.
-ERROR 1075 (42000) at line 30: Incorrect table definition; there can be only one auto column and it must be defined as a key
 mysql: [Warning] Using a password on the command line interface can be insecure.
-ERROR 1054 (42S22) at line 9: Unknown column 'John' in 'field list'
 ```
 ###  =[END]============== Exécution du script 300105201 ===============